zix99/sshsysmon/readme.md

 ### Setting up a ssh key pair

+**You only need to do this if you are monitoring a remote server.**

 On debian-based linux systems, setting up a key-pair to use with SSH is easy.
 I would recommend you make a new linux user to only do monitoring on each machine, but it isn't required.